rollup/stream/README.md

 });
 ```

-### Watching for changes
+### Caching

-To optimize build times, you will need to make use of the `cache` option when watching for file changes:
+The ability to cache a build is already [built into Rollup](https://www.rollupjs.org/guide/en/#cache), so users of `@rollup/stream` get that for free.
+Caching can be useful to reduce or optimize build times, and is often used when watching files that are part of a build.
+For example; to utilize caching with Gulp and `@rollup/stream`:

 ```js
 import rollupStream from '@rollup/stream';